 - Screen and Flexo printable

-LOCTITE ECI 1011 E&C is a conductive silver inks that allow for increased design flexibility, cost reduction through lower ink consumption, and increased current carrying capacity.
+LOCTITE ECI 1011 E&C is a conductive silver ink that allows for increased design flexibility, cost reduction through lower ink consumption, and increased current carrying capacity.
 This highly conductive silver ink (±3-5 mOhm/sq/25um) can be used in SmartCard applications, flexible circuits, printed circuit boards, membrane switches and RFID.
 The rigidity can potentially become an issue if there's a lot of bending on large surfaces so you might also want to consider ECI 1010 which is more flexible but slightly less conductive.

 LOCTITE ECI 1011 E&C highly conductive submicron silver ink is screen and flexo printable.
 The silver pigment is partly sintering, resulting in optimum sheet resistance for excellent current carrying capacity.